daveaugustus/daveaugustus1/README.md

 ### Hi there 👋

-#### I'm Dave Augustus, a Computer Science Engineer + technical writer✍ & opensource enthusiast.
+#### I'm Dave Augustus also known as Pappu Kumar Pandey, a Computer Science Engineer + technical writer✍ & opensource enthusiast.
 I write Golang, C++, and Bash to build secure and scalable applications.
 Also a ex writer for Saffron Coders and currectly working on `bottlegourd`.

 * Twitter: [@DaveAugustus__](https://twitter.com/DaVeTwEeTlive),